Last Content Update:

 The state mandated annual inspections include apartments, hotels, motels, condos, high-rises, etc.

-California Fire Code requires all buildings, devices, receptacles, and/or spaces utilized in the storage, transfer and application of hazardous materials to receive prior authorization from the Fire Prevention Division.
+California Fire Code requires all buildings, devices, receptacles, and/or spaces utilized in the storage, transfer and application of hazardous materials to receive prior authorization.

 The Ventura Fire Department is teaming up with the National Fire Protection Association (NFPA) for Fire Prevention Week to educate community members on the importance of taking action to keep themselves and their family safe from fire.